 What Is A Tier List For Agents Or Weapons?

-So, what exactly is a tier list, and why do people like to read about them?
-What makes them so interesting that each tier list, from a reputed review site, carries thousands if not millions of views?
+What exactly is a tier list, and why do people like to read about them?
+What makes them so interesting to their creators is the fact that any tier list on a reputable review site gets thousands, if not millions, of views?

 The reason is that avid gamers often find such tier lists interesting as they feel that these lists provide them the help needed to overcome the gameplay obstacles with ease.

 A tier list is the division of agents or weapons into different categories in ascending or descending order.
 Usually, the best contestants are placed in the S category and the ones coming afterward are further categorized into A, B, and C categories.